digst/cloud/design.md

 - Provide a sandbox environment for prospective users of the platform and toolchain [6.3.2??]

-DMI and DIGST shall in the role of Government Cloud consumer:
+DMI and DIGST shall in the role of GovCloud PaaS consumer:

 - Develop, deploy and operate application services, including automated test criteria (6.1)
 - Provides estimates to SIT for capacity planing (6.1.)